Parul University MBA Admissions 2025

 Where, X = Instalment value

-Questions and MCQs on Loans and advances and CAT questions on Installments (SI and CI) can be divided into sub-categories during CAT preparation:
+Questions and MCQs on Loans and advances , and CAT questions on instalments (SI and CI) can be divided into sub-categories during CAT preparation:

-Questions that involve calculations of the rate of interest charged.
+Questions that include calculations of the interest rate charged.

 Questions that involve calculations of debt.

-We have to further study topics like “instalment loans for bad credit”, “instalment loan calculator”, and “loan instalment payment” to delve deeper into this chapter.
-Now we will practice some instalment loan example questions to understand the topic better.
+We need to further study topics such as “instalment loans for bad credit”, “instalment loan calculator”, and “loan instalment payment” to delve deeper into this chapter.
+Now we will practice some instalment loan example questions to better understand the topic.

 Question 1.
 John borrowed Rs.
 2,10,000 from a bank at an interest rate of 10% per annum, compounded annually.
 The loan was repaid in two equal instalments, the first after one year and the second after another year.
 The first instalment was the interest of one year plus part of the principal amount, while the second was the rest of the principal amount plus due interest thereon.
 Then each instalment, in Rs., is: